ztyyLV/web-twain-docs/faq/use-dwt-in-citrix-env.md

 1. Stop Dynamsoft Service
 2. Set EnableEnhancedMode=TRUE in DSConfiguration.ini which is under `C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64_17`
-3. Set Dynamsoft.DWT.IfCheckDCP=true in dynamsoft.webtwain.config.js   *In this case, it does not support initializing the DWT object dynamically.*
+3. Set Dynamsoft.DWT.IfCheckDCP=true in dynamsoft.webtwain.config.js
 4. Restart Dynamsoft Service

-*In this case, it does not support initializing the DWT object dynamically.*
+***In this case, initializing the DWT object dynamically is not supported.***

 <strong>How to check if Enhance mode is running</strong>